South Dakota Mesothelioma Lawyer

 According to the U.S. Geological Survey, South Dakota has no former asbestos mines; however, the state does have former prospects and several natural asbestos deposits on its western edge.[1]

-There is another mineral in western South Dakota that poses a risk for residents.
-Erionite is a mineral similar to asbestos and is abundant in the region.
+Another mineral in western South Dakota poses a risk to residents.
+Erionite, similar to asbestos, is abundant in the region.
 Gravel and dirt from the erionite-rich region have been used to build roads, parking lots, and other modern conveniences.

 Every time a car drives down a gravel road, it can potentially stir up fibers and put people in harm’s way.
 The discovery of erionite in the region and its potential health effects is recent.
 How it could impact area residents remains to be seen.[2]